"Gender, drag and horrible hook ups"- Lawrence Chaney on beating bullies, winning Drag Race and season 3 favourites

 New book

-Its been a whirlwind six months for the Scot since winning the show but once the euphoria of winning Drag Race and the regularity of being recognised in the local supermarket becomes less unusual, the question which remains is ‘what next?’.
+Its been a whirlwind six months for the Scot since winning the show.
+After the euphoria and fame of winning Drag Race sinks in and being regularly recognised in public becomes less unusual, the question which remains is ‘what next?’.

 Fling themselves into drag tour after drag tour?
 A music career?
-Heck, why not even a purple clothing range?
+Why not even a purple clothing range?

-When you discover the answer is to write a book, you’d be forgiven for being a slightly surprised.

 “Drag is a visual medium, so when the visual is removed, it can hinder it.
-In interviews, online stuff, there’s always photos – which works.
+In interviews, online stuff, there’s always photos – which works,” Chaney says.

 "But inside the book there’s humour, uplifting stories, sad stories and even more humour, though on the outside there’s a gorgeous cover, a visual connection between everything.
 There’s tartan end papers, there’s been effort put into it and a concept to the book – which is very much like an actual drag show.